stacy125/monarch-lab/README.md

    We can then set that ObjectId for that monarch's `"kindom"` property, and presto!

-1. Use `node db/seed/01--seed-related-models.js` to seed the related model fields in your local database.
+1. Use the command `node db/seed/01--seed-related-models.js` to seed the related model fields in your local database.

 1. Run the express application and use the provided endpoints to confirm!